We Are God’s Garden! God’s Farm System for Spreading the Word!

 If you are reading and studying in the Genesis 3 series you may continue to Part 5 now.

 Posted on January 3, 2010, in Bible Study, Chapter 3, Genesis and tagged Bible, Christianity, Church, creation, farming, Genesis, God, Jesus, man, seeds, understanding.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.